 All the prework aims at making sure the lens can be produced, one way or the other.
 The geometry of the design and the desired material basically define the processing method.
 Naturally, almost any method is a possibility, but in the prototyping phase the choice usually comes down to price.
 Sometimes prototyping requires some unexpected pre-investments, too.
 You might need a vacuum jig to hold your piece during machining or a special tool like a bushing ring for automated turning of rods.
 When all these preconditions are clarified, it’s easier to see what is the fastest, most cost-efficient and risk-free alternative for the customer.

 “Many CNC houses we work with are more accustomed to work with steel or commodity plastics, and not too familiar with PREPERM® plastics.
 In this case, it’s hard to know how plastics will react when being processed.
 That’s what we are here for – along with our wide subcontractor network who are familiar working with us and our products,” Hannu tells.

 Prototyping with Premix is based on the wide selection of stock shapes in different shapes and sizes: sheets, rods, 3D filaments and components.
 They are all suitable for making complex geometries, either by CNC machining, thermoforming, injection moulding or making bigger constructions out of blocks.

 “As always in real-life, there’s a chance of surprises when processing, no matter how good you are prepared.
 Sometimes the designs just can’t be processed as originally planned.
 Luckily, there’s always a plan B,” Hannu tells.

 In addition to the selection we have in stock, we can tailor the material according to the customer needs.
 Need to have multiple Dk’s in one design, for example?
 We have experience in that, too.
 Just contact us for more information!

-Please, go and have a look at our Webshop selection and see if you find what you are looking for.
-Or contact us with the form below and share your case with us – let’s make it a success!
+Contact us with the form below and share your case with us – let’s make it a success!